-Pomsky is a relatively new breed of hybrid designer dogs that is not much old as compared to some other designer breeds.
-The Poms first came to existence in 2012 through artificial insemination.
+Pomsky is a relatively new breed of hybrid designer dog that is not much old as compared to some other designer breeds.
+The Poms first came into existence in 2012 through artificial insemination.
 However, the idea of this clever crossbreed came in 2011 when a BuzzFeed article, titled, “Pomskies – The Pomeranian + Siberian Husky Mix: the cutest designer dog breed ever?” went viral on the internet.
 While the actual article had featured images of a Finnish Lapphund puppy, the idea of what a Pomsky would potentially look like given the entire internet a cuteness rush.

 The First-Ever Pomsky Litter

-The dream turned to reality by two Arizonian friends Joline Phillips and Tressa Peterson in 2012 when they crossbred Dam, the Siberian Husky and Sire, the Pomeranian to produce the very first litter of cute and adorable Pomskies.
+The dream turned into reality by two Arizonian friends Joline Phillips and Tressa Peterson in 2012 when they crossbred Dam, the Siberian Husky, and Sire, the Pomeranian to produce the very first litter of cute and adorable Pomskies.

-- Miniature Wolf-like appearance with long Pomeranian like nose and upright ear.
+- Miniature Wolf-like appearance with long Pomeranian-like nose and upright ear.

-- Soft and long double-layered coats that come in a multitude of colors from pure white, tangerine orange to an exotic khaki shade.
+- Soft and long double-layered coats that come in a multitude of colors from pure white, and tangerine orange to an exotic khaki shade.

 - The average Pomsky weighs about 20 to 30 pounds and grows from 12 to 15 inches.